Golmaal Returns

-Golmaal Returns is a 2008 Indian Hindi-language comedy film directed by Rohit Shetty.
+Golmaal Returns is a 2008 Indian Hindi-language comedy suspense film directed by Rohit Shetty.
 The film is a remake of the 1989 Marathi film Pheka Pheki, which itself was inspired by the 1973 Hindi film Aaj Ki Taaza Khabar, it serves as the second installment in the Golmaal film series.
 The film stars Ajay Devgn, Arshad Warsi, Tusshar Kapoor, Kareena Kapoor and Shreyas Talpade.
 The film became commercial success.
 It was the sixth highest-grossing Hindi films of 2008.

 Plot

 Gopal lives with his wife Ekta, who is addicted to watching Indian dramas and soap operas.
 He also lives with his sister Esha and Ekta's mute brother, his brother in law Lucky.
 Lucky is in love with a deaf girl named Daisy.
-Investigating Officer Madhav, Esha's boyfriend, who believes that Gopal's company, Golden Fisheries, secretly does drug-smuggling, does not get along with Gopal.
+Madhav, Esha's boyfriend, is a police inspector who believes that Gopal's company, Golden Fisheries, secretly does drug-smuggling, does not get along with Gopal.

 One night, while returning from his office, Gopal saves an attractive young woman named Meera from some dreadful goons.
 Due to circumstances, both of them decide to stay the night at Gopal's friend's yacht.
 When he arrives home the next day, an over-suspicious Ekta suspects Gopal of flirting around with his female employees and having an affair with his secretary.
 Knowing how difficult it is to convince her with the truth, he invents a story about spending the night with a fictitious friend named Anthony Gonsalves.
 Ekta becomes suspicious and does not believe his story as she knows that he never had a friend by that name, and hence, she decides to write to Anthony to visit him and to confirm Gopal was telling the truth.

 Later, Gopal meets Laxman Prasad, who has come to interview for a position in his office.
 He is Meera's boyfriend, which is not known to Gopal.
 Gopal asks him to pretend to be Anthony, and meet and convince Ekta that he was indeed telling the truth, in return for a job.
 Laxman agrees to do so, and everything goes according to plan until the address on which Ekta had written a letter to Anthony as well as his name turns out to be real.
 Anthony and his wife, Julie, mistake the letter for a love letter, and Julie arrives at Ekta's house to complain, believing she and Anthony are having an affair.
 The real Anthony then later shows up at Gopal's house with intention of sleeping with Ekta, but he is scared off in a comical way by Gopal, Lucky and Laxman.
 Gopal warns the real Anthony not to show up around his residence ever again.
 However, Ekta and Esha spot Laxman with Meera while shopping and interrogate the real Anthony.